stephaniebd/stephaniebd.github.io/README.md

 # stephaniebd.github.io
-Portfolio of a creative Junior Web Developer
+Portfolio of a creative Junior Web Designer